 - Make and air fry the egg rolls and then freeze them for later.

 To freeze these let them cool down for about 30 minutes at room temperature.
 Then put them in freezer bags in a single layer and freeze them.

 You can reheat an egg roll either from frozen or after thawing them overnight in the refrigerator.

 - If they are frozen reheat them in the air fryer at 350 F for 8-10 minutes or a 375 F oven for 20 minutes.

 - If they are thawed reheat them in the air fryer at 350 F for 6-8 minutes or a 375 F oven for 15 minutes.

 Any way you reheat them you should check the internal temperature with a thermometer and make sure they reach 165 F for food safety reasons.

 I have frozen and reheated these egg rolls and they do lose some of their crispiness when reheated.

-Egg rolls need dipping sauce and for Buffalo chicken egg rolls that means blue cheese dressing or ranch dressing.
-Purists insist on blue cheese, but my family likes ranch too!
+An egg roll needs dipping sauce and for Buffalo egg rolls that means blue cheese dressing or ranch dressing.
+Purists insist on blue cheese dressing, but my family enjoys ranch too!

-I also like to include a bowl of Buffalo sauce when serving these egg rolls.
+I also like to include a bowl of Buffalo sauce when I serve these.
 That way anyone that wants more spiciness can dip them in right into the hot sauce.
-Celery for dipping into any of the available sauces is a must too.
+Celery sticks for dipping into any of the available sauces are a must too!